-The Illinois Secretary of State’s office conducts formal hearings for revoked and suspended drivers seeking to reinstate their driver's license or driving privileges.
-Revocations and suspension are often based on DUI as well as a variety of non-alcohol/drug related offenses.
+The Illinois Secretary of State’s office conducts formal hearings for revoked and suspended drivers seeking to reinstate their drivers' license or driving privileges.
+Revocations and suspensions are often based on DUI as well as a variety of non-alcohol/drug related offenses.

 A formal hearing is a contested proceeding before a hearing officer.
-During a formal hearing, the Secretary of State is represented by an attorney.
-The driver has the right to be represented by an attorney as well.
+During a formal hearing, the Secretary of State is represented by an attorney known as a hearing representative.
+Of course, the driver has the right to be represented by an attorney as well.
 The driver is subject to both direct examination and cross-examination.
 Failure to have experienced legal representation to assist in the proper preparation and presentation of your case often will result in a denial of relief.

 What questions are asked at a formal hearing?

+The first thing to remember is that for a driver who is revoked for DUI, the main purpose of the hearing is to determine whether he or she is a risk to the public safety.
 Typically, a review of the offense(s) resulting in the revocation or suspension will take place at the hearing.
+For example, the driver will be asked about the time period over which the alcohol or drug use occurred, the amount consumed, the reason the driver was stopped, and the results of any chemical tests (blood, breath or urine).
 Other relevant topics include: the person’s full driving record, criminal record, and lifestyle changes.
-Any hardship resulting from their loss of driving privileges must also be addressed.
-If relevant, the hearing will also focus on the facts and circumstances of the person’s DUI arrest(s), alcohol/drug use history, including a review of any symptoms of alcohol/drug abuse and any treatment history.
+In some cases, any hardship resulting from their loss of driving privileges must also be addressed.
+If relevant, the hearing will also focus on the facts and circumstances of the person’s alcohol/drug use history prior to since the last DUI arrest, including a review of any symptoms of alcohol/drug abuse, mental health issues, and any treatment history.

 Do I receive a decision immediately after my formal hearing?